evmin/camel-kubernetes-demo/reference/01_how.md

 <img src="./images/logging_exception_1.jpg"/>

-Another interesting point is that Google Stackdriver Logging also permits log based metric colelction, and live filtering simplifies the selection conditions quite a bit.
+Another interesting point is that Google Stackdriver Logging also permits log based metric colelction, having the sevirity available as a selection condition makes the process much faster.

-Now lets look inside the running container.
+Now lets have a look inside the running container.

 ### Metric Collection and Monitoring